German submarine U-505: Aborted patrols

 After six months in Lorient for repairs, U-505 started her fifth patrol.
 She left Lorient on 1 July 1943 and returned after 13 days, after an attack by three British destroyers that had stalked her for over 30 hours.
 While U-505 was not badly damaged in this encounter, she had to return to France for repairs.
 U-505s next four patrols were all aborted after only a few days at sea, due to equipment failure and sabotage by French dockworkers working for the Resistance.
 Faults found included sabotaged electrical and radar equipment, a hole deliberately drilled in a diesel fuel tank, and faulty welds on parts repaired by French workers.
 This happened so many times that she became the butt of jokes throughout the base at Lorient.
 Upon returning from one botched patrol, her crew found a sign painted in the docking area reading: "U-505s Hunting Ground".
 At a time when many U-boats were being sunk, U-505s commander, Kptlt.
 Zschech, overheard another U-boat commander joke, "There is one commander who will always come back ...
 Zschech."

 Tenth patrol and Zschech's suicide

-After ten months in Lorient, U-505 departed for her tenth Atlantic patrol, seeking to break her run of bad luck and bad morale.
+After ten months in Lorient, U-505 departed for her tenth Atlantic patrol, seeking to break her run of bad morale.
 British destroyers spotted her east of the Azores on 24 October 1943, not long after crossing the Bay of Biscay, and she was forced to submerge and endure a severe depth-charge attack.
-Zschech committed suicide in the submarine's control room, shooting himself in the head in front of his crew.
+Zschech died by suicide in the submarine's control room, shooting himself in the head in front of his crew.
 First-watch officer Paul Meyer took command and returned the boat to port with minimal damage.
 Meyer was "absolved from all blame" by the Kriegsmarine for the incident.
-Zschech is recorded as the only known submariner during the war to commit suicide underwater in response to the stress of a prolonged depth charging.
+Zschech is recorded as the only known submariner during the war to die by suicide underwater in response to the stress of a prolonged depth charging.